 Think Outside The “Holiday Promotions” Box

 Coresight Research also shared that a large portion of retailers expect their stores to be more promotional this year.
-However, no brand wants its customers to only associate shopping the brand with discounted products.
+However, no brand wants the holiday shopper to only associate shopping the brand with discounted products.

 In order to get around this brand-to-discounted shopping correlation, it is essential to implement creative promotional tactics outside of the traditional “sale” shopping.
 For example, GiftNow shared the idea of running promotions via gift cards.
 Basically, this means instead of lowering the price of your merchandise, you give customers a gift card for “X” amount with their purchase.
 This, in turn, gives an illusion of extra shopping power to your consumers without having to put a sale sticker on your products.

 David Yurman also shared another creative alternative to traditional holiday promotions: special holiday services and experiences.
 Instead of giving their customers discounted prices, they provide other valuable benefits while shopping like free overnight shipping, extended returns and 1:1 video shopping appointments.
-In addition, the brand tries to host special activations in stores to create excitement and fun around holiday shopping like an in-store illustrator.
+In addition, the brand tries to host special activations in stores to create excitement and fun for the holiday shopper like an in-store illustrator.

 While Holiday 2022 is going to bring various challenges to retailers, it is also projected to be a very successful shopping season.
-Understanding what to expect and prepare for is crucial to help ensure high sales during this busy quarter.
+Understanding what to expect and prepare for is crucial to help ensure high sales from the holiday shopper during this busy quarter.

 Also, if you are looking for some more holiday marketing tips, make sure to register for our next webinar on September 28th to learn the best practices for getting ready for the peak holiday season.